ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 1. **mobile**:

      This layer is optional.
-However, when viewing the same webpage on your desktop (or laptop) computer compared to a mobile device, you may have noticed that the area and orentation of the screen shifts from landscape (like your TV) to portrait (like your mobile device).
+However, when viewing the same webpage on your desktop (or laptop) computer compared to a mobile device, you may have noticed that the area and orientation of the screen shifts from landscape (like your TV) to portrait (like your mobile device).
 This shift causes the elements and items on web pages to be displayed very differently.
-When creating a vector for Infographiq, it is good practice to account for the change of display because society ubiquitously uses both device types when surfing the waves of information on the world wide web.
+When creating a vector for JAI Vectors, it is good practice to account for the change of display because society ubiquitously uses both device types when surfing the waves of information on the world wide web.

      We will put a pin in this section for the time being and revisit at the end of this section because we will need to use some layers from "3. icons" to complete it correctly.

 2. **text**:

-     - **When creting text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**
+     - **When creating text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**

     There are three essential things here:

     A. All of the elements are vector-based (nothing raster-based, raster means image such as .tif, .jpg, or .png).
-If you happen to have raster-based elements in your image (or are not sure), we strongly reccomend that you find a vector version or attempt to convert the raster item to a vector.
-Rasters will break the functionality of Infographiq and are not meant to be used in these workflows.
+If you happen to have raster-based elements in your image (or are not sure), we strongly recommend that you find a vector version or attempt to convert the raster item to a vector.
+Rasters will break the functionality of JAI Vectors and are not meant to be used in these workflows.

     B. None of the elements within this layer can be named “text”.
-In this case, it doesnt really apply becasue there are no sublayers for "text". but, if you did have them this would be the case.
+In this case, it doesn't really apply because there are no sub-layers for "text". but, if you did have them this would be the case.

     C. Double check that the font you select for the text elements displays well in a browser.
 The default font for Illustrator is often “Myriad Pro”, which does not display well.
 There are many great alternatives, with one being “Arial”.

 3. **icons**:

     This layer is required and contains all of the clickable elements in the image.
 This layer can be named anything, except for “text” or the name of any clickable element in the image.
-If you check out the Layers panel for “icons” (see image just above), you’ll see that it contains four sublayers (chartexample1 through 6).
-Each of these sublayers defines a single clickable component of the image.
+If you check out the Layers panel for “icons” (see image just above), you’ll see that it contains four sub-layers (chart examples 1 through 6).
+Each of these sub-layers defines a single clickable component of the image.

-    - The names of these sublayers should not contain spaces, commas, or be called “text”.
+    - The names of these sub-layers should not contain spaces, commas, or be called “text”.

-    - All elements within the sublayers should be vector-based and not raster-based.
+    - All elements within the sub-layers should be vector-based and not raster-based.
 If you happen to have raster-based elements in your image (or are not sure), they will need to be converted to vector objects using the method linked [here](https://inkscape.org/doc/tutorials/tracing/tutorial-tracing.html) in Inkscape.

     - Nothing should overlap on top of anything you want to be clickable.

-    - Each sublayer contains all of the elements for a single clickable icon.
+    - Each sub-layer contains all of the elements for a single clickable icon.

     **Adding a background to images:**
-    It might be nessescary to add a transparent white square or rectangle to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
+    It might be necessary add a transparent white square or rectangle to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
 This might apply to long slender objects or objects with multiple arms or branches.

-    - See the Illustator section for "Icons > Adding a background to images" above fora general outline of what needs to be done in Inkscape as well.
+    - See the Illustrator section for "Icons > Adding a background to images" above fora general outline of what needs to be done in Inkscape as well.

 4. **background**:

     Another optional layer that contains all non-responsive elements of the image.
 This layer can be called anything (other than “text” or the name of a clickable layer).
-It is ignored by the Infographiq Javascript.
+It is ignored by the JAI Vectors Javascript.

 5. **mobile** continued:

-    Once again, as in the exmaple for Adobe Illustrator above, the four sublayers; octopus, bird, boat, & shark need to be copied and placed into the mobile folder for icons.
-If you expand "mobile" layer, you will see the sublayers inside of it.
+    Once again, as in the example for Adobe Illustrator above, the four sub-layers; octopus, bird, boat, & shark need to be copied and placed into the mobile folder for icons.
+If you expand "mobile" layer, you will see the sub-layers inside of it.
 Below is an example of what you icons might look like when displayed in mobile view.

     <img src="updated_images/image19-inkscape.png" alt="Alt Text" width="40%" height="40%">

     **Considerations**:
-    - Icons might need to be adjusted to fit into the example format shown in the exmaple image below.
+    - Icons might need to be adjusted to fit into the example format shown in the example image below.
 If your icons are too wide or long, you will need to adjust them to make them fit properly.
 Or, use a different icon to represent the same subject.

     <img src="updated_images/image9-illustrator.png" alt="Alt Text" width="50%" height="50%">

 ### 3.2.2 Editing the layer XML

-In order for the Infographiq image to behave properly, you will need to edit the XML for the image.
+In order for the JAI Vectors image to behave properly, you will need to edit the XML for the image.
 In order to do so, you’ll need to have two panels visible:

 1. Layers (to show from Menu, Layer > Layers…)